wimmers/pensieve/tutorial/Tags.md

 When you are done, press `refresh` and go back to this note.

 You should now see the tags as nodes in the graph.
+Note that this does not work in the demo.

 Continue to ["Search"](Search.md).